-Since 16 June 2008, BSE-Sofia uses the Xetra trading platform of Deutsche Boerse.
+Since 16 June 2008, BSE-Sofia has used the Xetra trading platform of Deutsche Boerse.
 On exchange trading is carried out on a continuous trading basis with opening and closing auctions.
 Since 1 March 2012, BSE-Sofia operates the Main Market BSE and the Alternative Market BSE.
 The following financial instruments are traded on BSE-Sofia: stocks (common and preferred), corporate and municipal bonds, UCITS, compensatory instruments, subscription rights and warrants.
-The number of issues admitted to trading on BSE-Sofia amounted to 481 at the end of March 2014 which constituted a decrease of 13 issues as compared to the end of March 2013.
+The number of issues admitted to trading on BSE-Sofia amounted to 433 as at 31 December 2015, which constituted a decrease of 10 issues as compared to 31 December 2014.